 Bimzelx 160 mg solution for injection in pre-filled pen

-One mL pre-filled pen containing a pre-filled syringe (type I glass) with a fluoropolymer-laminated bromobutyl rubber stopper, staked 27G, ½ ” thin wall needle, and a polypropylene rigid needle shield.
+One mL pre-filled pen containing a pre-filled syringe (Type I glass) with a fluoropolymer-laminated bromobutyl rubber stopper, staked 27G, ½ ” thin wall needle, and a rigid needle shield consisting of a thermoplastic elastomer needle cover and a polypropylene rigid shield.

 Pack size of 1 pre-filled pen.